Amortized Latent Steering: Low-Cost Alternative to Test-Time Optimization: Method

 At test time, we monitor cosine similarity between the current hidden state $h_t$ and the steering vector $\mathbf{v}$ at each token.
 When similarity falls below threshold $\tau = 0.1$, we apply a lightweight additive update:

 where $\alpha$ controls steering strength.
-The threshold $\tau = 0.1$ was selected through validation on 200 held-out examples, balancing intervention frequency (applied to ~30\% of tokens) with performance.
+The threshold $\tau = 0.1$ was selected through validation on 200 held-out examples, balancing intervention frequency (applied to $\sim$30\% of tokens) with performance.
 Higher values led to over-steering and degraded accuracy, while lower values missed correction opportunities.

 This monitoring and intervention process requires only vector operations with no backward passes, adding negligible computational overhead comparable to standard decoding.

-We extract hidden states from the penultimate layer as this layer contains high-level semantic representations while remaining sufficiently close to the output to influence generation.
-While we attempted deeper layer interventions in search of other semantically rich layers, we encountered implementation challenges with attention mask compatibility in the transformers library, making penultimate layer extraction the most reliable approach.

-\paragraph {Experimental Setup} For each dataset, we consider two prompt formats.
-In the first (P1), a free-form CoT prompt instructs the model to reason step by step in natural language before producing a final answer.
-In the second (P2), a structured JSON prompt requires the model to return its answer in a rigid schema \texttt{\{"thought process": "...", "final answer": "..."\}}, introducing syntactic constraints in addition to correctness requirements.

-\paragraph{Variants and Complexity} We explored a gated variant (\textsc{ALS}-gated) for structured outputs and layer-injection steering, though only gating proved effective (Appendix~\ref{app:a}).
-Unlike LatentSeek, which requires $O(k \cdot B)$ operations at test time for $k$ backward passes of cost $B$, \textsc{ALS} reduces the overhead to $O(1)$ per token.
-In practice, only a cosine similarity computation and potential vector addition per decoding step.
+Unlike LatentSeek, which requires $O(k \cdot B)$ operations at test time for $k$ backward passes of cost $B$, \textsc{ALS} reduces this to $O(1)$ per token---only a cosine similarity computation and potential vector addition per step.